Scorpio750/Systems-Programming/systems_programming.md

 - Create or exit a hread
 	- You don't know which thread you're exiting
 - Lock/unlock or init/destroy a mutex
-- "                         " a condition variable
+- Same thing for a condition variable
 - Invoke pthread
 - Invoke most semaphore fns.

 ### Things you can do in a sighandler

 - Post to a semaphore
-- Sem_post if asynch-signal-safe
+- Sem_post if asynch-sig-safe
 - Anything labeled asynch-sig-safe

 ### Differences b/w Semaphores and Mutexes